 What is it Like to Stay in a Cave Hotel in Turkey?

-When management of the Taskonaklar Hotel, a boutique “cave” hotel located in Cappadocia in the Anatolian region of central Turkey, asked me to stay with them for a few days I didn’t know what to expect.
-Before I left for Turkey, many friends told me that staying in a cave hotel should be at the top of my “bucket list”, but I couldn’t get over the fact that, to me, a cave is a damp musty chamber with no light and little comfort.
+When management of the Taskonaklar Hotel, a boutique “cave” hotel located in Cappadocia in the Anatolian region of central Turkey, asked me to stay with them in one of the best hotels in Cappadocia for a few days I didn’t know what to expect.
+Before I left for Turkey, many friends told me that staying in a cave hotel should be at the top of my “bucket list,” but I couldn’t get over the fact that, to me, a cave is a damp musty chamber with no light and little comfort.
 I am glad I ignored my inner voice and kept an open mind because my stay at the Taskonaklar was one of the most exotic, romantic, luxurious and unique experiences I have had in all my travels.

 First, a little history of Cave Hotels.

 When the prehistoric inhabitants of Cappadocia in what is now the Anatolian region of central Turkey arrived over 4,000 years ago, they discovered a landscape that can only be described as directly from a fairy tale.
 Ancient volcanic eruptions followed by the eroding effects of wind and water conspired to create one of nature’s most spectacular canvases.
 Upon finding the pillars, pinnacles, cones, and fairy chimneys that mother nature left behind, the early humans scraped and hollowed this wonderland of soft stone into homes, fortresses, stables, storehouses, and places of worship.